rexposadas/teleport/design.md

 Users are authorized to use the service by its certification being validated.
 Validation is done by looking at the Common Name (CN), which is part of the subject.

+The ownership model would be such that there is a mapping between the user in the CN and job id.
+This would indicate what jobs a user can manage.

 The CLI will look for certificates in the `~/.certs`.
 These are the necessary files: